 Sometimes when the device attempts to sync all its numerous settings, it triggers substantial cellular traffic consumption.
 And if you have a fleet of a thousand vehicles equipped with such devices, you get a bloated bill from your connectivity provider.

 To put you in control of the above situation, we introduced a new configuration option for the device that allows adjusting the device settings polling interval.
 You can now do that on the “pencil” tab on the device configuration screen:

 The possible polling frequency values to choose from include:

-once (default) — query device setting values only once (usually upon connect to the channel)
+once (default) — query device setting values only once (usually upon connecting to the channel)

 never — do not request settings from the device.
 This is useful for reducing device traffic.

 daily, weekly, monthly — update the device settings once in the specified period.

 Sidenote: another way to optimize expenses is to adjust flespi resource consumption.